-In planning and performing our audit, we considered Rolling Oaks Community Development District's internal control over financial reporting to determine the audit procedures that are appropriate in the circumstances for the purpose of expressing our opinions on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of Rolling Oaks Community Development District's internal control.
-Accordingly, we do not express an opinion on the effectiveness of Rolling Oaks Community Development District's internal control over financial reporting.
+In planning and performing our audit, we considered Rolling Oaks Community Development District's internal control over financial reporting (internal control) as a basis for designing audit procedures that are appropriate in the circumstances for the purpose of expressing our opinions on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of Rolling Oaks Community Development District's internal control.
+Accordingly, we do not express an opinion on the effectiveness of Rolling Oaks Community Development District's internal control.